PSA-Hackermen/TechJam-Hackathon/README.md

 3. `npm run dev` will run the project and show a QR code in the CLI which you can scan with Lynx Go, an application that you need to install from your mobile app store.

+For the AWS bedrock API call, you will need to configure and setup your AWS Bedrock and update the API endpoint in `./ai-yapper-agent/src/hooks/useChat.ts`.
+Also, do add in your X_API_KEY that will be part of your fetch request in your `./ai-yapper-agent/.env` file under `PUBLIC_X_API_KEY`.

 ## Features